-- Select the elements which shall be linked to data in an ArcGIS Pro database.
-Choose from model- and result-related items, switching between the two types via the dropdown menu at the top. - Define the file path and name of the geodatabase file to be created for the ArcGIS Pro project. - Click on the 'Link to ArcGIS Pro' button to start the export/copying of the MU+ (selected) data to the ArcGIS Pro database.
+- Select the elements which shall be linked to data in an ArcGIS Pro geodatabase.
+Choose from model- and result-related items, switching between the two types via the dropdown menu at the top. - Define the file path and name of the geodatabase file to be created for the ArcGIS Pro project. - Click on the 'Link to ArcGIS Pro' button to start the export of the MIKE+ (selected) data to the ArcGIS Pro database.
+The export can often take several minutes.